MichalisVanSteen/Dev5Werkstuk/README.md

 3. Update
    1. Update producent
-      This route allows you to update a speelgoed element The word "updatetest" in the route is the updated name for the an existing producent data element with id "1" localhost:6900/backend/updateProducenten/1/updatetest
+      This route allows you to update a producent element The word "updatetest" in the route is the updated name for the an existing producent data element with id "1" localhost:6900/backend/updateProducenten/1/updatetest
    2. Update speelgoed